-Performance outcomes Acceptable outcomes Complies Comments ecosystem processes such as water quality, hydrology, geomorphology and biophysical processes; (b) does not negatively impact the movement of wildlife at a local or regional scale; and (c) avoids noise, light, vibration or other edge affects, including weed and pest incursion on identified environmental values.
-Note-A supporting Ecological Assessment Report is prepared in accordance with Planning Scheme Policy 2 - Ecological Assessment Reports.
-Regulated vegetation interse ecting a watercourse PO3 Vegetation clearing in areas mapped as 'Regulated vegetation intersecting a watercourse', identified as 'Waterway' and 'Waterway buffer' on the Environmental Significance - Waterway Overlay Maps (OM-004p-z) is avoided unless wildlife interconnectivity between habitats is maintained or enhanced at a local and regional scale, to the extent that migration or normal movement of significant species between habitats or Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p-z) AO3.1 A minimum setback in accordance with Table 8.2.4.3B is provided between development and the top of the high bank of a 'Waterway' identified on the Environmental Significance - Waterway Overlay Maps (OM-004p-z). • The application is for a boundary realignment only. normal gene flow between populations is not inhibited.
-Note-A supporting Ecological Assessment Report is prepared in accordance with Planning Scheme Policy 2 - Ecological Assessment Reports.
-Waterways and wetlands Where within a 'Waterway buffer' on Environmental Significance - Waterway Overlay Maps (OM-004p-z) AO3.2 No clearing of native vegetation is undertaken within the minimum setback identified at AO3.1. • No vegetation clearing is proposed.
+Performance outcomes Acceptable outcomes Complies Comments

+- Acooptable outcomes - oompiico

+ecosystem processes such as water quality,

+hydrology,

+geomorphology and

+biophysical processes;

+(b) does not negatively

+impact the movement of

+wildlife at a local or

+regional scale; and

+(c) avoids noise, light,

+vibration or other edge affects, including weed

+and pest incursion on

+identified environmental

+values.

+Note-A supporting Ecological Assessment Report is prepared in

+accordance with Planning Scheme

+Policy 2 - Ecological Assessment Reports.

+Regulated vegetation inters ecting a watercourse

+PO3 Where within a 'Waterway ✓ All areas mapped

+Vegetation clearing in areas buffer' on Environmental under this overlay

+mapped as 'Regulated Significance - Waterway are at least 450

+vegetation intersecting a Overlay Maps (OM-004p- metres from the

+watercourse', identified as z) closest part of the

+'Waterway' and 'Waterway 4024 subdivision

+buffer' on the Environmental AO3.1 boundary.

+Significance - Waterway Overlay Maps (OM-004p-z) is A minimum setback in accordance with Table

+avoided unless wildlife 8.2.4.3B is provided

+interconnectivity between between development and

+habitats is maintained or the top of the high bank of

+enhanced at a local and a 'Waterway' identified on

+regional scale, to the extent the Environmental

+that migration or normal Significance - Waterway

+movement of significant Overlay Maps (OM-004p-

+species between habitats or normal gene flow between z).
+Where within a 'Waterway ✓ All areas manned

+populations is not inhibited. buffer' on Environmental • All areas mapped under this overlay

+populations is not initiation.
+Significance - Waterway are at least 450

+Note-A supporting Ecological Overlay Maps (OM-004p- metres from the

+Assessment Report is prepared in accordance with Planning Scheme z) closest part of the

+Policy 2 - Ecological Assessment subdivision

+Reports.
+AO3.2 boundary.

+No clearing of native

+vegetation is undertaken within the minimum setback

+identified at AO3.1 .

+Waterways and wetlands , asimina at reviti